Ramsay hunt syndrome refers to the reactivation of herpes zoster in the geniculate ganglion.

 The facial nerve palsy in Ramsay Hunt syndrome tends to be more severe than in Bell's palsy.

 Peripheral facial nerve palsy is a 'stroke mimic', but it is differentiated from stroke by the absence of ‘forehead sparing’.
 Facial weakness can be caused by an upper motor neuron (UMN) or lower motor neuron (LMN) lesion.
-Examples of an UMN lesion include stroke or cerebral tumour.
+Examples of UMN lesions include stroke and cerebral tumours.

 The frontalis muscle, which is supplied by the temporal branch of the facial nerve, has bicortical innervation.
 This means it receives information from both hemispheres of the cerebral cortex.
-Therefore, in an UMN lesion leading to unilateral facial weakness, there is ‘forehaed sparing’ (i.e. the frontalis can still function).
-In a LMN lesion, the frontalis is affected leading to complete unilateral paralysis.
+Therefore, in a UMN lesions leading to unilateral facial weakness, there is ‘forehead sparing’ (i.e. the frontalis can still function).
+In LMN lesions, the frontalis is affected leading to complete unilateral paralysis.

 Acute facial paralysis can be graded using the House-Brackmann system.

-The House-Brackmann system was originally created to assess the degree of facial nerve damage following surgery, but is now commonly used to assess functional recovery following an episode of Bell’s palsy.
+The House-Brackmann system was originally created to assess the degree of facial nerve damage following surgery.
+It can however be used more generally to grade facial nerve paralysis.

-Anti-virals, corticosteroids and good eye care are keys to good managment.
+Anti-virals, corticosteroids and good eye care are keys to good management.

 Treatment early (< 72hrs) with anti-virals and corticosteroids may reduce the incidence of persistent facial nerve palsies and reduce the length of symptoms.